KitaitiMakoto/pathname-common_prefix/README.markdown

 -------

 This program is distributed under the Ruby's license.
-But `setup.rb` is distributed under the GNU LGPS license.
+But `setup.rb` is distributed under the GNU LGPL license.
 See the file for more information.